MetaLeviathan/RealEstateAddressFinder/README.md

   portion of the form by clicking the "Next" button, the frontend code requests a geocode value from this file, which is also pushed to the frontend using JSON.
 - The HTML block is simple and starts with default geocode data to display the map before being updated via the frontend code to display the user input address upon user form submital.
+The map obtains the API key from the secrets locker from the frontend code at runtime along with the default or user requested coordinates to display the map without exposing the key to users via a request to the backend.
+The API key is then injected programmatically into the HTML block as a script.

 ## License